 - Accelerate the comprehension of plans and various types of building construction for proper sprinkler spacing applications.

-- Determine the proper and economic planning of sprinkler system layout and installation methods.
+- Determine the proper sprinkler system layout and installation requirements and methods.

-This class is designed for trainees and entry-level technicians with at least six months’ experience as well as those with experience in the sprinkler trade looking to make the transition to design.
-The students learn by actually planning and drawing sprinkler systems while studying and applying NFPA 13 (2019 Edition).
+This class is designed for trainees and entry-level technicians with at least six months of experience and those with experience in the sprinkler trade looking to transition to system layout.

-Experienced layout technicians will find this blended learning course useful to understand the tools they utilize in-depth and gain a deeper knowledge of layout standpipe, fire pump, seismic protection, and the design requirements for general storage.
+Experienced layout technicians will find this blended learning course useful to understand the tools they utilize in-depth and gain a deeper knowledge of layouts for standpipe systems, fire pumps, seismic protection, and the design requirements for general storage.
 In addition to mastering requirements in NFPA 13, NFPA 14, and NFPA 20, students will utilize computer modeling software to apply design requirements learned throughout the course, becoming familiar with the BIM process.
 This course begins with an orientation and two 3-hour webinars followed by five days of in-person instruction.

 AFSA’s correspondence courses offer some great skills for fire sprinkler professionals.
 Courses offer practical, experience-based learning and provide a solid foundation to work across a variety of fire sprinkler skills.
 Flexible learning, lots of options, and great support.